 Property Meaning For more information, see the One Identity Manager Process Monitoring and Troubleshooting Guide .
 Stop One Identity Manager Service If this option is set for the main database, the One Identity Manager Service does not process any more tasks.
 You stop and start the service with the appropriate administrative permissions in Job Queue Info.
 For more information, see the One Identity Manager Process Monitoring and Troubleshooting Guide . provider VI.DB.ViSqlFactory,VI.DB is entered for the connection to the SQL server.
 Connection parameter Login data for the database user, database server, and the database.
 The data is entered into the database during schema installation.
 Authentication module The default authentication for logging in to the database.
 For more information about One Identity Manager authentication modules, see the One Identity Manager Authorization and Authentication Guide .
 Language (default) The default language.
 Fallback alternative for displaying language-dependent text.
 Country (default) The default country.
 The country that is taken into account when determining working hours and public holidays.
 Edition Name of the installed edition.
 Edition version Version number of the edition.
 Edition description Detailed description of the edition.
 Database ID Identifier for the database.
 The database ID is taken from the original database server and database data.
 The database ID has to be recalculated if a database is created from a database backup on another server.
 When a database is compiled, the database ID is checked and changed if necessary.
 Single-user mode process Process requiring single-user mode.
-If the value 0 , a single-user mode is not required.
-NOTE: The QBM_PWatchDog on <database> database schedule checks regularly whether single-user mode is still required and resets the options if necessary.</database> Single-user mode start Time of the request for single-user mode. time NOTE: The QBM_PWatchDog on <database> database schedule checks regularly whether single-user mode is still required</database>
+If the value ${\bf 0}$, a single-user mode is not required.
+NOTE: The DBQueue Processor checks at regular intervals whether the single user mode is still required and resets the setting if necessary.
+Single-user mode start Time of the request for single-user mode. time NOTE: The DBQueue Processor checks at regular intervals whether the single user mode is still required and resets the